 Though a certain train of feminist critical thought sees the appeal of lesbian erotica to men as a kind of a priori mastery/ownership--they say that we (men) see the sapphic mise en scene as waiting for us to step into the screen and supply the third wheel missing ingredient--I've always argued the opposite.
 Male identification is more complicated than a simple 1>1 equation.
-It often takes the form of rivalry or fraternal admiration or distrust via male characters on film.
+It often takes the form of rivalry or fraternal admiration or distrust rather than the presumed 'identification'.
 We want to admire the courage of men as if they were our older brothers; we don't want to see them spazzing out and embarrassing us, you know, like real little brothers.
 This is something filmmakers often misunderstand, forcing annoying sidekicks like Jar-Jar or Short Round or Robin on us.
 Men want to see men they can learn from and respect, or ridicule, not identify with except in the most rudimentary narrative immersion kind of way.
 We actually identify, as Carol Clover's counter-Mulveyan theoryin Men, Women and Chainsaws, more with the female characters than the men - the male characters are seen as competition, as threats.
 I'd posit a Jungian insertion there, that we do so because our anima finds a suitable projector screen therein.
 It's not 'ownership' of woman that lesbian erotica provides the male, it's ultimate freedom from ownership, which as part of its contract includes the threat of other men, competitors (the bull sea lion who fights young bucks all day to keep his harem) and our dreaded responsibility--as male viewers--for the onscreen actions of our wives and progeny.